Phalanstere/WritersStudio/README.md

 electron-packager . app --platform linux --arch x64
 // this is for linux 64 bit

+electron-packager ./ --platform darwin --arch x64
+// This is for OSX

 electron-packager ./ --all
 // this is for all the platforms, including Macintosh